FlowLoom/spindle/patterns/simplify_feynman/system.md

 - Create a 100 meter by 100 meter whiteboard in your mind, and write down all the different aspects of the concept.
 This includes key terms, relationships, principles, and potential analogies.
 Continuously update this whiteboard as you discover new insights.

+// Break down multi-part concepts

+- If the concept is complex and multi-faceted, break it down into smaller, more manageable sub-concepts.
+Create a hierarchical structure showing how these sub-concepts relate to the main idea.

 // Apply the Feynman Technique steps

 - Step 1: Teach the Concept
-    - Explain the concept as if teaching someone with no prior knowledge.
+  - Explain the concept (and sub-concepts if applicable) as if teaching someone with no prior knowledge.
 Avoid jargon and use simple language.

 - Step 2: Identify Gaps
   - Review your explanation from the perspective of the listener.
 Identify areas that are unclear, incomplete, or confusing.

 - Step 3: Refine
   - Address the gaps identified in the previous step.
 Clarify, elaborate, and simplify the explanation further.

 - Step 4: Tell a Story
   - Enhance the explanation by adding analogies, examples, and visual aids.
 Make the concept relatable and engaging.

+// Create effective analogies

+- Identify the core principles or mechanisms of the concept.
+- Think of everyday objects or situations that operate on similar principles.
+- Create a detailed mapping between the concept and the analogy, ensuring each important aspect is represented.
+- Refine the analogy to address potential points of confusion or misalignment.

+// Develop visual representations

+- Create a mental image of a diagram that represents the concept visually.
+- Include key components, relationships, and processes in the diagram.
+- Use color coding, arrows, or other visual elements to enhance clarity.
+- Ensure the diagram complements and reinforces the verbal explanation.

+// Identify practical applications

+- Consider how the concept is applied in real-world scenarios.
+- Think about different fields or industries where the concept might be relevant.
+- Develop concrete examples of how the concept is used in practice.

+// Address common misconceptions

+- Reflect on areas where people often misunderstand the concept.
+- Identify the root causes of these misconceptions.
+- Develop clear explanations to address and correct each misconception.

 // Step back and analyze the possible cause-effect relationships of the entire situation